 What does it mean to shop locally?

-When you choose to invest in products that are locally made, you are contributing to create a community that is economic resilient, where meaningful work is generated connecting the people with the place where they live.
+When you choose to invest in products that are locally made, you are contributing to creating a community that is economically resilient, where meaningful work is generated connecting the people with the place where they live.

-From a human and creative perspectives, shopping local allows designers and artisans to be less influenced by what the big businesses are dictating.
+From a human and creative perspective, shopping local allows designers and artisans to be less influenced by what the big businesses are dictating.
 On the contrary, they are free to express their creativity and individual skills in a style that doesn’t follow any trends.
-In that way, fashion becomes less homogenous, and less similar to everything you can find at a shopping mall.
+In that way, fashion becomes less homogenous and less similar to everything you can find at a shopping mall.

 In the end, local designs translate themselves into regional treasures, where traditional techniques and local materials and resources come together creating fashion diversity and strengthening local production.

 Finally, our environment.
 By shopping local, you are shortening the distances the product or its raw materials would have to travel.
 In a global production, the raw materials are outsourced and shipped from around the world, and the final product usually travels a long distance before if gets to the shelves or to your home.

 Oppositely, in a local perspective, the design and production take into consideration the resources available locally and therefore, gas emissions from the transportation phase are being avoided.

 How do you discover amazing local shops in your city?